Esri/Arcpy-sdk-analytics-examples/README.md

 # ExampleDotNetAndPythonForAnalytics
-This repository shows how use  a python script in a Add-in to achieve a good interactivity, using an example of Clustering-Based Analysis
+This repository shows how use a python script in a Add-in, using an example of Clustering-Based Analysis

+# Requirements
+1 ArcGIS PRO 2.1
+2 Visual Studio 2017 C#

 # Licensing
 Copyright 2017 Esri